-For over 110 years, The State News has been a pillar of Michigan State University, East Lansing, Lansing, and surrounding communities.
-It is one of the last remaining independent nonprofit Higher Education media organizations left in the country.
-Our off-campus media building sits adjacent to Michigan State University, a top global institution with over 55 thousand students, and 10 thousand faculty centrally located within the East Lansing and Lansing Michigan communities.
+For more than 110 years, The State News has been a pillar of Michigan State University, East Lansing, Lansing, and surrounding communities.
+It is one of the last remaining independent non-profit higher education media organizations left in the country.
+Our off-campus media building sits adjacent to MSU, a top global institution with over 50,000 students, and 10,000 faculty and staff centrally located within the East Lansing and Greater Lansing, Michigan communities.

-Founded in March 1909, The State News is the official student voice and independent nonprofit student media group serving Michigan State University.
-This student-run media organization operates StateNews.com and distributes a print newspaper on Tuesdays during the fall and spring semesters.
+Founded in March 1909, The State News is the official student voice and independent non-profit student media group serving MSU.
+This student-run media organization operates StateNews.com and a daily weekday email newsletter year-round and distributes a weekly print newspaper on Tuesdays during fall and spring semesters.

-Through our SNworks division (www.GetSNworks.com), the organization provides website design, hosting, and support service.
-This custom system includes robust publishing management and content workflow system (CEO) to direct the news and creative operations over 60 university and commercial media outlets throughout the United States.
+Through our SNworks division (www.GetSNworks.com), the organization provides website design, hosting, and support services.
+This custom system includes robust publishing management and content workflow system (known as CEO) to direct the news and creative operations over 60 university and commercial media outlets throughout the United States.

-Our student-managed, student-led newsroom, of reporters, editors, photojournalists, multimedia staff, graphic designers, business managers, advertising sales, public relations, marketing, publishing operations, social media coordinators, web developers and digital staff push the boundaries media in an environment designed to innovate, experiment, and take risks while finding unique ways to serve our local businesses and readers in an involved and compelling way.
+Our student-managed, student-led newsroom of reporters, editors, photojournalists, multimedia staff, graphic designers, business managers, advertising salespeople, public relations managers, marketing representatives, publishing operators, social media coordinators, web developers and digital staff push the boundaries of media in an environment designed to innovate, experiment, and take risks while finding unique ways to serve our local readers and businesses in an involved and compelling way.

 Through this innovation, we build skills that lead to impactful career-building opportunities beyond graduation.
-Our readers expect news, entertainment, opinion, commentary, and information that enrich conversations with our community.
-It goes without arguing that evolving lifelong news-consumption habits start with a newsroom operating on a publishing mission to provide media that is diverse, trusted, ethical, unbiased, accurate, fair, and balanced.
+Our readers expect news, entertainment, commentary, and information that enriches conversations within our community.
+It goes without arguing that evolving lifelong news consumption habits starts with a newsroom operating on a publishing mission to provide media that is diverse, trusted, ethical, unbiased, accurate, fair, and balanced.

 Students seek employment at The State News to develop their portfolio of skills, communicate effectively, think critically, and work cooperatively.
 Our non-MSU employed full-time professional staff provides the foundation, knowledge, and mentorship to foster an environment of learning and collaboration.

-Michigan State University does not fund the State News.
+MSU does not fund the State News.
 By operating independently as a separate 501(c)(3) nonprofit, we rely solely on advertising and marketing sales, a student subscription tax, and ancillary income.
-Because of this, our staff is free from prior restraint or censorship and allowed complete editorial freedom to make news decisions to inform our community and hold those accountable when necessary.
+Because of this, our staff is free from prior restraint or censorship and students are allowed complete editorial freedom to make news decisions to inform our community and hold those accountable when necessary.
 Our diverse, ethical, and accurate coverage has been recognized yearly by the most prestigious organizations in the industry, such as Associated Collegiate Press, Michigan Press Association, and the Society of Professional Journalists.

 The State News' mission is to support and encourage responsible, diverse, trusted, ethical, unbiased, accurate, and fair media publishing to connect, explore, and enrich our readers' lives.
 We provide an open forum to the community for free expression and exchange of ideas, concerns, issues, trends, and information.
 We offer employment to students in journalism, creative design, social media management, media production, photography, editing, business, advertising sales, web development, broadcasting, new media, and nonprofit administration at an award-winning student media company.
 We encourage the values of integrity, tenacity, creativity, and honesty in the pursuit of excellence.